luhaishenfei/redis/redis-lock/README.md

-# this is a pure version
+# this is not a pure version,infact,it's a master